fxnoob/browser-extension-boilerplate/README.md

 > 8. Some (useful) services e.g. DbService, messagePassing, chromeService and helper functions(helpers).
 > 9. Some (useful) react components e.g. FrameMUI.js (To mount react mui component in iframe in content script).
 > 10. Locale translation using unofficial google translate API (Free version).
+> 11. Comes with React 18(alpha release). you can downgrade it to 17.* but not lower than that.

 ## directory structure